gborn/Whatsapp_Chat_Analysis/README.md

 Get a glimpse of overall conversations and summary metrics, or select particular group members to see their conversation statistics.
 ![figures/overall_analysis.png](figures/overall_analysis.png)

-Visualize when members are most active.
+Visualize when members are most active

 ![figures/activity_map.png](figures/activity_map.png)

 Visualize most used emojis, and they evolve over time